OkhammahkO/oz-poll/README.md

 I'll entertain bug and feature requests, but well there will be effort and skill based limits to what I can do.

 ## Terms of use
 This code and GitHub project contains no direct references to data sources.
-You are responsible for informing yourself of any relevant terms of use associated with the sources before activating the integration.
+You are responsible for informing yourself of any relevant terms of use before activating the integration by adding the actual sources.
-In installing the custom component you agree this is your responsibility.
 The code author proudly supports research into this area via a paid subscription.

 ---